Free Credit Scores Lack Value for Mortgage Qualification

 A credit score is a number that represents your likelihood of being able to timely pay back a loan otherwise referred to as your “creditworthiness”.
 Credit scores are determined based on your credit reports which are produced by credit reporting agencies.
 These agencies collect financial information about you, including the length of your credit history, debt, credit utilization, payment history and credit inquiries.
 A credit score is a three digit number that ranges from 300 to 900.
 For mortgages, typically a credit score over 600 is acceptable to qualify for a mortgage and under 600 is usually unacceptable.
 In other words, the higher your score the more financially reliable you are considered.

 Now for the clincher, there are many different scoring models used to create credit reports.
 With constant technological innovation in the financial space, multiple free credit score apps have emerged and have become popular amongst potential homeowners.
 These apps also rely on Equifax and Transunion and allow prospective mortgagors to obtain their scores and monitor their credit health.
-Some of the more popular free apps include, Credit Karma (TransUnion), Borrowell (Equifax) and Mogo (Equifax).
+Some of the more popular free apps include Credit Karma (TransUnion), Borrowell (Equifax) and Mogo (Equifax).
 The scoring models or algorithms used by the free apps and credit reporting sites differ from those used by actual lenders.
 So while there may be a small perk of tracking your credit health on the cute free apps, the actual score they produce is irrelevant when it comes time to apply for a mortgage.
 Lenders do not look at the score from the free sites.
 If buying a house is on your radar, you should pay for a full report from Equifax or Transunion or obtain your score from a banker/broker, who will pay on your behalf.

 FALSE – free credit scores are based on different scoring methods compared to those utilized by mortgage lenders.
 Credit Karma is completely transparent in their Terms of Service, “The credit scores that lenders and others use may be different than the one you see here.
 That’s because there are hundreds of scoring models out there, and they all weigh things a little differently.”
 For credit scores that are valid for mortgage applications use Equifax or Transunion

-FALSE – the harm done when a mortgage broker pulls your credit INFREQUENTLY (1-2/year) is negligible in comparison to beginning a house search without an accurate qualifying price range.
+FALSE – the harm is done when a mortgage broker pulls your credit INFREQUENTLY (1-2/year) is negligible in comparison to beginning a house search without an accurate qualifying price range.
 Credit scores are impacted by pulling credit repeatedly which gives lenders the impression that you are constantly seeking and needing loans.

 FALSE – while there may be no financial loss the likelihood of being inundated with offers from the 50+ ‘partners’ that fund the free sites is high.
 This combined with the fact that they will now have complete access to your financial history (and weaknesses and vulnerabilities) and fully utilize those in their marketing tactics is frankly terrifying.

 So perhaps you have already signed up for one of these free sites and are compulsively monitoring your credit “health”.
 One of the few benefits these sites present is that they are enhancing awareness of credit health.
 Their aesthetically pleasing design and usability are attracting individuals that may otherwise be uninterested in their financial health.
-And finally, there are some helpful tips in easily digestible language, however we will not speak to the accuracy of this advice.
+And finally, there are some helpful tips in easily digestible language, however, we will not speak to the accuracy of this advice.

 See below for 3 of our own tips that can help you to improve your credit score.